 1.D.20 The Pore-forming Polyene Macrolide Antibiotic/fungal Agent (PMAA) Family

 Polyene macrolide antifungal agents include amphotericin (see also TC# 1.D.31), nystatin (the two most commonly used agents), natamycin, filipin, etc. (Ng et al., 2003).
 They bind sterols such as ergosterol, a major component of the fungal cell membrane.
 When present in sufficient concentrations, they form pores in the membrane that lead to K+ leakage and death of the fungus.
+Pore-formation is inflluenced by anaesthetics (Efimova et al. 2018).
 Ergosterol is fairly unique to fungi, so the drugs do not have such catastrophic effects on animals.
 Cholesterol can replace ergosterol, but it is substantially less effective.
 In fact, a sterol is not absolutely required for pore formation (Bolard, 1986).
 The killing effect of Amphotericin B on fungi may be attributable to ergosterol binding instead of pore formation (Gray et al., 2012).
 In general, sterols (cholesterol and esgosterol) affect membrane binding, partitioning and pore-formation by nystatin (Kristanc et al. 2014).
+The mechanisms of polyene action at the membrane level have been reviewed, focusing on their pore-forming activities (Kristanc et al. 2019).
+The disordering of membrane lipids in the presence of benzylamines and piperine plays a decisive role in the regulation of the conductance induced by the antifungal polyene macrolide antibiotic, nystatin (Efimova et al. 2020).

 The biosynthesis of several polyene macrolides have been studied (Brautaset et al., 2000).
 Amphotericin B and other polyene antiobiotics form co-pores with the sterol and allow passage of monovalent ions such as Na+and Cl-+(Gruszecki et al., 2003; Resat and Baginski, 2002).
 The formation of aqueous pores by amphotericin B (AmB) is at the basis of its fungicidal and leishmanicidal action.
 However, other types of nonlethal and dose-dependent biphasic effects that have been associated with the AmB action in different cells, including a variety of survival responses, are difficult to reconcile with the formation of a unique type of ion channel by the antibiotic.
 There is evidence that AmB forms nonaqueous, cation-selective channels at concentrations below the threshold at which aqueous pores are formed.
 Cohen (2010) provides a summary of the evidence supporting the formation of these channels and aqueous pores by AmB in lipid membranes.
 The influence of membrane parameters such as thickness fluctuations, the type of sterol present and the existence of sterol-rich specialized lipid raft microdomains in the formation process of such channels is discussed.